jake-knerr/cogent/README.md

 In other words, the `$` property is a read-only public property.

-#### Parent view's should not directly mutate a child's HTML/CSS state via the `$` property.
+#### A parent view should not directly mutate a child view's HTML/CSS state via the `$` property.
 They should instead use the child view's API.

 **[⬆ Table of Contents](#toc)**